jsmnzhou/doc-quok-2025/README.md

 # DocQuok

 We’re tired of the soullessness of AI tools and agents.
 The cold, robotic voices.
 The sterile interfaces.
-The alerts that jolt rather than help.
+The 'AI Agent' GPT wrapper.
 Where is all the whimsy gone?
 Our tools should do more than function, they should delight.
 Enter DocQuok: a charming, interactive desktop pet that takes the form of the cutest marsupial on Earth: the quokka.

 At its core, DocQuok is a powerful yet approachable system security companion.
 Seamlessly integrating with your existing antivirus and monitoring software, DocQuok becomes the frontline messenger, instantly relaying security alerts and reports to Admins in a friendly, non-intrusive way.
 No more toggling between dashboards or missing critical updates, DocQuok brings the important stuff to you, quietly and efficiently.

 But DocQuok isn’t just for IT teams.
-For everyone else, it serves as a whimsical notification assistant, turning dull system alerts and noisy Slack messages into pleasant, on-screen interactions.
+For everyone else, it serves as a whimsical notification assistant, turning snooze-inducing system alerts and traumatising Slack messages into pleasant, on-screen interactions.
 With a wave (yes, it can even see and wave back), a pop-up, or a gentle nudge, DocQuok makes sure you never miss what matters—without the stress.

 But the real magic of DocQuok lies in its whimsy.
-With customisable outfits, expressive animations, and occasional reminders to stretch, sip water, or take a break, it adds gentle levity to your day.
-Like a digital desk buddy, DocQuok is there to lift your spirits, celebrate small wins, and make work feel just a little less like… work.
+With customisable outfits, expressive animations, and occasional reminders to stretch, sip water, or take a break, it adds a spark of joy to your day.
+DocQuok is there to lift your spirits, celebrate small wins, and make work feel just a little less like… work.

 As an Australian-built tool for Australian businesses, DocQuok is designed to grow with you.
-With future updates planned for deeper integration (Slack, Teams, and more), dynamic user responses, and richer animations, DocQuok is not just software—it’s your team's quirky, clever new teammate.
+With future updates planned for deeper integration (Slack, Teams, and more), dynamic user responses, peer to peer interactions (imagine virtual quokka parties!!), and richer animations, DocQuok is not just software-it’s your team's quirky, clever new teammate.

 DocQuok makes work safer, simpler, and just a little bit brighter.